frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/web-page.md

 <!-- add-breadcrumbs -->
 # Web Page

 **Static Content like your Home Page, About Us, Contact Us, Terms pages can be created using the Web Page.**

 To access Web Page go to:

-> Home > Website > Web Page
+> Home > Website > Web Site > Web Page

 ## 1. How to create a Web Page